General Conference 2024

 This new/refreshed section of the website will provide information about the current status of General Conference 2024 and our church’s work to communicate and discern in response.
 This group expects to provide ongoing information following the VA Annual Conference in June, which will include some group gatherings and times to share information and answer questions at FUMC.
 The General Conference Committee is not a decision-making body.
 It is simply working as a resource group to help the Church Council and pastors navigate through this time within the UMC and provide a means of communication to the congregation, a place/face to ask questions and seek information.

-Please look at these attached three documents that provide further information as it currently stands.
+Please look at the attached three documents that provide further information as it currently stands.

 Announcement of the GC24 Workgroup